 AN2728 and AN2898

-Successfully completed Phase 2a trial in atopic dermatitis
+Successfully completed Phase 2a trial in mild-to-moderate atopic dermatitis

 GSK initiated 2 Phase 2 trials in complicated urinary tract infections and complicated intra-abdominal infections